[Exclusive] EU aiming to send three destroyers to Red Sea

 In one incident described in the EU paper: "According to US CENTCOM [military command], on 31 December, US navy helicopters returned fire in self-defence, after small boats attempted to board the container ship Maersk Hangzhou".

-Iran also sent a warship to the area on 1 January, prompting fears of escalation.
+Iran also sent a warship to the area on 1 January, a 54-year old frigate called the Alborz, prompting fears of escalation.

 But the EU played down the prospect of an Iran-US or Iran-EU clash.

-"Iran ... keeps its actions below the threshold of direct military conflict to avoid being dragged into open confrontation, as the North Western Indian ocean is also important for Iranian shipping," the EU proposal said.
+"Iran ... keeps its actions below the threshold of direct military conflict to avoid being dragged into open confrontation, as the North Western Indian ocean is also important for Iranian shipping," the EU analysis said.

 "It is likely that the main purposes of the presence of the Iranian warship in the Red Sea are to monitor maritime traffic, including Western navy ships, and to provide Houthis with information.
 The Iranian ship will almost certainly not conduct any kinetic actions against Western warships in the Red Sea, given also its limited capacities," it added.

-"It is highly likely that the Houthis will continue attacks on maritime flows rather than targeting Israeli territory," the EU threat assessment also said.
+"It is highly likely that the Houthis will continue attacks on maritime flows rather than targeting Israeli territory," the EU's threat-assessment also said.

 'Pro-Israeli coalition'

-Meanwhile, most Gulf Arab countries, with the exception of Bahrain, have stayed out of the US operation "partially to keep distance from what is perceived by segments of their populations to be a pro-Israeli coalition," the EU noted.
+Meanwhile, most Gulf Arab countries, with the exception of Bahrain, have stayed out of the US-led Red Sea operation "partially to keep distance from what is perceived by segments of their populations to be a pro-Israeli coalition," the EU noted.

-But Kuwait, Qatar, Oman, Saudi Arabia, and the UAE "are expected to react favourably to a new EU mission as this will increase maritime safety and predictability in trade, with the subsequent positive impact for Gulf exports," the EU said.
+But Kuwait, Oman, Qatar, Saudi Arabia, and the UAE "are expected to react favourably to a new EU mission as this will increase maritime safety and predictability in trade, with the subsequent positive impact for Gulf exports," the EU said.

 This was due to Europe's "history of a balanced and careful approach [in Middle East diplomacy] with values that should establish a safer environment to de-escalate", the EU foreign service said.

-Some EU states, such as Spain, have also stayed out of the US operation, while voicing criticism of Israel's conduct in the Gaza war.
+Some EU naval powers, such as Denmark and Greece, have joined the US operation, but others, notably Spain, have stayed out while voicing criticism of Israel's conduct in the Gaza war.

-And Spain spoke out against the use of the EU's anti-piracy 'Atalanta' mission off Somalia to fight the Houthis, which the US had initially requested.
+Spain also blocked use of the EU's existing anti-piracy 'Atalanta' mission off Somalia to fight the Houthis, which the US had initially requested.

-But while the EU foreign service's proposal acknowledged lack of unanimity in previous talks, it also invited "constructive abstention under Article 31" of the EU treaty so as not to "preclude adoption" of a joint decision.
+But while the EU foreign service's proposal acknowledged lack of unanimity in previous talks on the Red Sea crisis, it invited malcontents to consider "constructive abstention under Article 31" of the EU treaty, so as not to "preclude adoption" of a joint decision on the Houthi challenge.

-And it spelled out the high stakes if Europe failed to show up.
+And it spelled out the stakes if Europe failed to show up.

 "Risks of the EU not taking action" included "weakening political and operational credibility vis-à-vis regional countries, major international actors, and the shipping industry", it said.